conradtchan/starfit/README.md

 Additional arguments:
 - `fixed_offsets`: Use dilution factors based on the ejecta mass, rather than solving for the optimal dilution ratio of each explosion independently (decreases solve time)
 - `threads`: Number of threads to use.
-Default is to use the CPU count (including hyperthreading)
+Default is to use the CPU count (including hyper-threading)
 - `nice`: Nice level of background threads.
-Default is 19 (lowest priority on unix systems).
+Default is 19 (lowest priority on Unix systems).
 - `group`: by default, all data are merged in one big list and all possible combinations (excluding duplicates) are explored.
 If `group` is specified, only combinations form different databases are considered.
 This can significantly reduce the cost and often may be more what is intended.
-In this case, the number of data base partitons needs to match the number of stars (`sol_size`).  `group` can be a vector with number of data bases to group into each group.
+In this case, the number of data base partitions needs to match the number of stars (`sol_size`).  `group` can be a vector with number of data bases to group into each group.
 The number of groups needs match the `sol_size` vector.

 Changed arguments:
-- sol_size can now be a vector with one entry for each partiton.
+- sol_size can now be a vector with one entry for each partition.
 The number of entries need to match the number of groups.
 A scalar value is equivalent to vector with that many `1`s.
 All combinations in each group (without repetitions) are tested.
 ```python
 s = starfit.Multi(
     filename = 'SMSS2003-1142.dat',